Rari-Capital/rari-stable-pool-contracts/API.md

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

+### `uint256 RariFundManager.getWithdrawalFeeRate()`

+Returns the withdrawal fee rate (proportion of every withdrawal taken as a service fee scaled by 1e18).

 ## **Raw Total Supply, Allocations, and Interest**